nlpsandbox/notebooks/README.md

 To stop RStudio, enter `Ctrl+C` followed by `docker compose down`.
 If running in detached mode, you will only need to enter `docker compose down`.

+Tips:

+- Add `-d` or `--detach` as in `docker compose up -d` to run in the background.
+- If the command `docker compose` is missing, try `docker-compose`.

 ## Configuring the CI/CD workflow

 The [CI/CD workflow] of this repository performs the following actions:

 - Generate HTML notebooks from R notebook and publishes them to GitHub Pages.
-- Build the Docker image [docker.synapse.org/syn22277123/i2b2-phi-dataset] and push it to Synapse Docker Registry.
+- Build the Docker image [nlpsandbox/notebooks] and push it to Docker Hub.

-If you decided to fork this repository, you will need to update the environment variables defined at the top of the [CI/CD workflow].
+If you decided to fork this repository or use it as a template, you will need to update the environment variables defined at the top of the [CI/CD workflow].
 You also need to create the following [GitHub Secrets]:

-- `RSTUDIO_PASSWORD`: Random password.
+- `RSTUDIO_PASSWORD`: Set it to a random value (only used by CI).
-- `SYNAPSE_USERNAME`: Your [Synapse.org] username.
+- `DOCKERHUB_USERNAME`: Your Docker Hub username.
-- `SYNAPSE_TOKEN`: A [personal access token (PAT)] that has the permissions `View`, `Download` and `Modify`.
+- `DOCKERHUB_TOKEN`: A [personal access token (PAT)] that has the permissions to push the image.

 ## Versioning